KlipperScreen/KlipperScreen/docs/Hardware.md

 # Hardware

-There are no recommended screens, but here are some guidelines:
+There are no recommended screens, but the minimum supported resolution is 480x320

-* There is no support for vertical/portrait mode, only widescreen
-* Minimum resolution of 480x320

 #### Hardware known to work